 Abstract- Ozone gas (O3) is widely used in deodorization, decolourization, disinfection, bleaching processes, gas/air treatment, chemical synthesis and recently in medical applications.
-Due the wide application of ozone then the ozone generator or ozonizer is urgently needed.
+Due the wide application of ozon6 then the ozone generator or ozonizer is urgently needed.
 A single switch resonant converter with ferrite transformer is proposed in this work.
-The prototype is constructed by two parts, first is ozone chamber and the second part is power converter with a single switch resonant converter is successful to convert 12 volt from photovoltaic to 1.89 kV{pp} high frequency voltage to ozone chamber.
+The prototype is constructed by two parts, first is ozone chamber and the second part is power converter with a single switch resonant converter and it supplied by photovoltaic simulator.
+The converter is successful to convert 12 volt from photovoltaic to 1.89 kV{pp} high frequency voltage to ozone chamber.
 The ozone gas produce with the proposed system is 450 ppm with oxygen as an input gas.